 Here’s a list of the majority of reasons why did my goldfish turn white.
 Take a look through each, see what coincides with your aquarium or other symptoms of your little goldie, and see what can be done to help your fish.

-Full spectrum LED lights can help (and is needed for other reasons), but it’s not the same as natural sunlight.
+Top Tip: Full spectrum LED lights can help (and are needed for other reasons), but it’s not the same as natural sunlight.

 Some goldfish keepers have given their goldfish some “sunbathing rights.”
 By this, I mean they’ve moved their indoor goldfish into sunny areas short-term to help improve their sun exposure.

-You also need to keep the water aerated while they are in the sun, to help avoid overheating your fish as well as providing the necessary oxygen.
+You also need to keep the water aerated while they are in the sun, to help avoid overheating your fish as well as provide the necessary oxygen.

 If your fish has turned completely white, sunlight will not likely restore color.